czeti/MSAS/README.md

 ## Security Notes

 Since this targets a local Hercules setup, the defaults (plain FTP, `IBMUSER`/`SYS1`) are perfectly fine for experimentation.
 In practice, use `MAINFRAME_PASSWORD` instead of hardcoding credentials, restrict FTP to internal networks, and use a dedicated low-privilege auditing account rather than a superuser ID.
+Thank you for reading!